roissyahf/RFM-Analysis/README.md

 ## The dashboard appearance

-It has been deployed, [just check this out here](https://starlex-ecommerce-dashboard.streamlit.app/) or  [Watch the video](https://youtu.be/nLvngERN8Qg)
+It has been deployed, [just check it out here](https://starlex-ecommerce-dashboard.streamlit.app/)